 Q. My organization has enacted a remote work policy.
 Can Snow help me as I transition to working remotely?

 A. Of course.
 We realize that our platform can be a critical component of responsibly managing the technology requirements of remote work.
 Reach out to your Snow account team so we can talk through any additional needs you may have.
-We have also launched a new resource center to support you through this crisis, and we will continue to add more pragmatic guidance and best practices over the coming weeks.

 Protecting Employees & The Community